-Lamoille County’s Working Communities Challenge (WCC) grant focuses on reducing the barriers to employment that weaken our economy and our community.
-This grant will strengthen and improve the infrastructure that allows people to access our existing network of workforce resources.
-Reducing systemic barriers will support businesses and workers and build a healthy community in a post-COVID economy.
+Lamoille County’s Working Communities Challenge (WCC) grant focuses on reducing the barriers to employment that weaken our economy, our community, and our businesses.
+This grant will strengthen the infrastructure that allows people to access our existing network of workforce resources.

 Lamoille County’s Working Communities Challenge grant focus areas: